Foam Floor Tiles – Are They Any Good?

 Here at Home Flooring Pros we recently published a new section on our site dedicated to rubber flooring.
-For homeowners looking at for options for a home gym, garage or children’s play area, rubber flooring has a lot to offer in terms of quick installation, easy cleaning and maintenance and low/affordable pricing.
-Check out our buyers guide to get started.
+For homeowners looking at options for a home gym, garage or children’s play area, rubber flooring has a lot to offer in terms of quick installation, easy cleaning and maintenance and low/affordable pricing.

 In this post we wanted to look more closely at the differences between true rubber flooring and foam flooring.
 Often these two types of flooring are lumped together under the heading of “rubber flooring” but they each have very different qualities and different applications.
 So let’s focus here on foam tile flooring and look at its characteristics and best uses.